-There's a MASSIVE mosquito monument tucked away in rural Canada (PHOTOS)
+There's a huge mosquito monument tucked away in rural Canada

-A monument in rural Canada may trigger a fight-or-flight reaction to some thanks to its dedication to the usually pesky mosquito.
+A monument in rural Canada may trigger a fight-or-flight reaction in some, thanks to its dedication to the usually pesky mosquito.

-Tucked away in the community of Kamarno, Manitoba, is aĀ stone and metal monument of a large mosquito sitting pretty in the sky.
+Tucked away in the community of Kamarno, Man., is a stone and metal monument of a large mosquito sitting pretty in the sky.

 The area fully leans into its buzzy reputation, holding aĀ Mosquito Flea Market in the summerĀ at theĀ Komarno Community Hall.